Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ### File structure

-Whenever possible, avoid modifying Bootstrap's core files.
-For Sass, that means creating your own stylesheet that imports Bootstrap so you can modify and extend it.
+Whenever possible, avoid modifying Boosted's core files.
+For Sass, that means creating your own stylesheet that imports Boosted so you can modify and extend it.
 Assuming you're using a package manager like npm, you'll have a file structure that looks like this:

 {% highlight plaintext %}
 your-project/
 ├── scss
 │   └── custom.scss
 └── node_modules/
-    └── bootstrap
+    └── boosted
         ├── js
         └── scss
 {% endhighlight %}

-If you've downloaded our source files and aren't using a package manager, you'll want to manually setup something similar to that structure, keeping Bootstrap's source files separate from your own.
+If you've downloaded our source files and aren't using a package manager, you'll want to manually setup something similar to that structure, keeping Boosted's source files separate from your own.

 {% highlight plaintext %}
 your-project/
 ├── scss
 │   └── custom.scss
-└── bootstrap/
+└── boosted/
     ├── js
     └── scss
 {% endhighlight %}

-In your `custom.scss`, you'll import Bootstrap's source Sass files.
-You have two options: include all of Bootstrap, or pick the parts you need.
+In your `custom.scss`, you'll import Boosted's source Sass files.
+You have two options: include all of Boosted, or pick the parts you need.
 We encourage the latter, though be aware there are some requirements and dependencies across our components.
 You also will need to include some JavaScript for our plugins.

 {% highlight scss %}
 // Custom.scss
-// Option A: Include all of Bootstrap
+// Option A: Include all of Boosted

-@import "node_modules/bootstrap/scss/bootstrap";
+@import "node_modules/boosted/scss/boosted";
 {% endhighlight %}

 {% highlight scss %}
 // Custom.scss
-// Option B: Include parts of Bootstrap
+// Option B: Include parts of Boosted

 // Required
-@import "node_modules/bootstrap/scss/functions";
+@import "node_modules/boosted/scss/functions";
-@import "node_modules/bootstrap/scss/variables";
+@import "node_modules/boosted/scss/variables";
-@import "node_modules/bootstrap/scss/mixins";
+@import "node_modules/boosted/scss/mixins";

 // Optional
-@import "node_modules/bootstrap/scss/reboot";
+@import "node_modules/boosted/scss/reboot";
-@import "node_modules/bootstrap/scss/type";
+@import "node_modules/boosted/scss/type";
-@import "node_modules/bootstrap/scss/images";
+@import "node_modules/boosted/scss/images";
-@import "node_modules/bootstrap/scss/code";
+@import "node_modules/boosted/scss/code";
-@import "node_modules/bootstrap/scss/grid";
+@import "node_modules/boosted/scss/grid";
 {% endhighlight %}

 With that setup in place, you can begin to modify any of the Sass variables and maps in your `custom.scss`.
-You can also start to add parts of Bootstrap under the `// Optional` section as needed.
+You can also start to add parts of Boosted under the `// Optional` section as needed.

 ### Variable defaults

-Every Sass variable in Bootstrap 4 includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Bootstrap's source code.
+Every Sass variable in Boosted 4 includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Boosted's source code.
 Copy and paste variables as needed, modify their values, and remove the `!default` flag.
-If a variable has already been assigned, then it won't be re-assigned by the default values in Bootstrap.
+If a variable has already been assigned, then it won't be re-assigned by the default values in Boosted.

 Variable overrides within the same Sass file can come before or after the default variables.
-However, when overriding across Sass files, your overrides must come before you import Bootstrap's Sass files.
+However, when overriding across Sass files, your overrides must come before you import Boosted's Sass files.

-Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Bootstrap via npm:
+Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Boosted via npm:

 {% highlight scss %}
 // Your variable overrides
 $body-bg: #000;
 $body-color: #111;

-// Bootstrap and its default variables
+// Boosted and its default variables
-@import "node_modules/bootstrap/scss/bootstrap";
+@import "node_modules/boosted/scss/boosted";
 {% endhighlight %}

-Repeat as necessary for any variable in Bootstrap, including the global options below.
+Repeat as necessary for any variable in Boosted, including the global options below.

 ### Maps and loops

-Bootstrap 4 includes a handful of Sass maps, key value pairs that make it easier to generate families of related CSS.
+Boosted 4 includes a handful of Sass maps, key value pairs that make it easier to generate families of related CSS.
 We use Sass maps for our colors, grid breakpoints, and more.
 Just like Sass variables, all Sass maps include the `!default` flag and can be overridden and extended.

 For example, to modify an existing color in our `$theme-colors` map, add the following to your custom Sass file: